Part 3: Are You an Emotional Vampire?

 I want you to know that we have all been energy vampires at some point.
-Here’s the thing: if you have emotional wounds, you have the potential to be an energy vampire!
+Here’s the thing: if you have emotional wounds, you have the potential to be an energy vampire, in other words an emotional vampire.

-Emotional wounds that are not healed and consciously integrated can play out as energetic vampirism.
+Emotional wounds that are not healed and consciously integrated can play out as emotional vampirism.

 If you are unconscious of this emotional wound or if you’re not seeking to truly heal it (perhaps because you’re unconscious of it), you will be seeking toxic validation instead.
 Meaning you are seeking for someone to emotionally satisfy your wounded needs and this is where energetic vampirism begins…